Home Warranty Renewal: Should You Renew and How Much Does It Cost?

 Frequent claim denials Switch providers

-If you're in the latter stages of owning an older home, a home warranty for old homes may offer more targeted coverage that's worth evaluating at renewal time.
+If you're in the later stages of owning an older home, a home warranty for old homes may offer more targeted coverage worth evaluating at renewal time.
+You should also revisit the total cost analysis and compare your annual versus monthly payment structure to see if a different payment cadence would save you more this term.

 Frequently Asked Questions